-If Datamatics Global Services Ltd does not have the willingness to spend money on CSR even though it is very small compared to its profits and bank balance, then it seems that such cases had led to the govt. to make non-spending of CSR money a criminal offense in its budget of July 2019.
+If Datamatics Global Services Ltd does not have the willingness to spend money on CSR even though it is very small compared to its profits and bank balance, then it seems that such cases had led to the govt. to make non-spending of CSR money a criminal offence in its budget of July 2019.

 However, recently, the govt. has proposed that CSR norm violations will not be treated as a criminal offense.
 Instead, these will be treated as civil offenses.

-Nevertheless, an investor should acknowledge that if the company is not willing to spend even minuscule money on CSR, then it indicates that the company is willing to go to any extent to report high profit margins.
+Nevertheless, an investor should acknowledge that if the company is not willing to spend even minuscule money on CSR, then it indicates that the company is willing to go to any extent to report high-profit margins.

 An investor may read the complete analysis of Datamatics Global Services Ltd in the following article: Analysis: Datamatics Global Services Ltd